 And so He sent two men, dressed in shining white to comfort His people and remind them that this same Jesus Who had been taken from them into heaven, would one day return in the same manner that they saw Him go into heaven.

-so also are we given abundant comfort and sufficient grace - no matter what we may have to face.
+Paul also understood that in the measure that we suffer for the sake of Christ, so also are we given abundant comfort and sufficient grace, no matter what we may have to face.

-so that through Christ our Comforter, we in turn can offer comfort to others, who also are in need of loving comfort and godly support.
+Paul knew that the God of Comforts is the supernatural Comforter Who comforts all His children in this world of woe so that through Christ our Comforter, we can offer comfort to others who also are in need of loving comfort and godly support.

 We are exhorted to have clean hands and a pure heart, and we are to be people who hate evil and grieve over sin so that we can receive His gracious comfort and be a channel of God's solace to others.